MatheusCerqueiraDev/MatheusCerqueiraDev/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> <br/>I'm a software developer.
 I'm currently learning React and Typescript ⚛️

 <br/>
-Passionate about technologies and understand how they works.
+I'm passionate about technologies and understand how they works.

 I'm open to open source projects feel free to call me to participate.
 <br/>